calvellido/sbt-microsites-multiversion/docs/docs/test/index.md

 This is sbt-microsites-multiversion version next/dev.

-This is the index for the docs section.
+This is the index for the docs/test section.